On this page

 It may be that you suffer loss or damage because, for example, a municipality assigns a different use to a building or piece of land.
 This may reduce the value of your property.
 In some cases, you will be eligible for (partial) compensation of this 'planning blight'.
 This is only possible if you could not foresee the reduction in value when you bought the property and you have not received a different kind of compensation yet.
 You can apply for compensation at your local municipality.

 The municipality may ask you to relocate your company, for example because your company is located in or near a built-up area.
 You can negotiate the arrangements with the municipality.

 In addition, the government sometimes needs land, for instance to build houses or for new nature conservation areas.
 It may be that your company has to relocate so that the plans can be implemented.
-The municipality or the state can only implement an expropriation order on the basis of public interest and if compensation has been agreed upon.
+In that case, the government will expropriate you.
+The municipality or the state can only implement an expropriation order on the basis of public interest.
+They also have to give compensation.
 Expropriations are always preceded by amendments to or renewal of the zoning plan.